calakovicalen/wild-oasis/README.md

 # The Wild Oasis

-The Wild Oasis project is web application created using Supabase as it's backend and React and many of its 3rd party libraries as it's frontend.
+The Wild Oasis project is web application created using Supabase as it's backend and React and many of its 3rd party libraries(ReactQuery, StyledComponents) as it's frontend.

 You can fully explore it if you log in by using these credentials:\
 username: alen@example.com\